fsr-de/docs/rules_of_procedure.md

 *This translation is for information purposes only and is not legally binding.*

-These Rules of Procedure were established by the Student Representative Group on Dec.
-5, 2016.
+These Rules of Procedure were established by the Student Representative Group on Mar.
+13, 2019.

 ## § 1 Scope

-These Rules of Procedure apply to the Digital Engineering Student Representative Group (Fachschaftsrat Digital Engineering) at Hasso Plattner Institute at the University of Potsdam.
+These Rules of Procedure apply to the Digital Engineering Student Representative Group (Fachschaftsrat Digital Engineering) at the University of Potsdam.

 ## § 2 Election of Individuals